Accurately simulating core-collapse self-interacting dark matter halos: Satellite evolution

 \subsection{Numerical set-up}

-To model the tidal forces of the host system acting on the satellite at low computational costs, we describe the gravitational potential of the host analytically.
-We only focus on the role of the tidal forces and neglect dynamical friction acting on the satellite and making its orbit decay.
-Moreover, we also do not take the scattering of DM particles of the satellite halo on the host's DM into account, which can play an important role especially for velocity-independent cross-sections \citep[e.g.][]{Zeng_2022}.
+To model the tidal forces of the host system acting on the satellite at low computational costs, we described the gravitational potential of the host analytically.
+We focused only on the role of the tidal forces and neglected the dynamical friction that acts on the satellite and causes its orbit to decay.
+Moreover, we also did not take the scattering of DM particles of the satellite halo on the host's DM into account, which can play an important role especially for velocity-independent cross-sections \citep[e.g.][]{Zeng_2022}.

 The external potential is chosen to mimic the gravitational potential of the Milky Way and consists of six components.
-The details of our description follow the one employed by \cite{Zhang_2025}.
+The details of our description follow that employed by \cite{Zhang_2025}.
 We describe the DM halo with an NFW profile \citep{Navarro_1996}.
 The corresponding potential is